-THE SIGN OF 4: COORDINATES, 4-VECTORS and 4-TENSORS "That's its business," said Lambert.
+THE SIGN OF FOUR: COORDINATES, 4-VECTORS and 4-TENSORS "That's its business," said Lambert.
 "If Balbus says it's the same bulk, why, it's the same bulk, you know."
 "Well, I don't believe it," said Hugh.

 "You needn't," said Lambert.
 "Besides, it's dinner-time.
 Come along."
 They found Balbus waiting dinner for them, and to him Hugh at once propounded his difficulty.
 "Let's get you helped first," said Balbus, briskly cutting away at the joint.
 "You know the old proverb, 'Mutton first, mechanics afterwards'?"
 The boys did not know the proverb, but they accepted it in perfect good faith, as they did every piece of information, however startling, that came from so infallible an authority as their tutor.
-They are on steadily in silence, and, when dinner was over, Hugh set out the usual array of pens, ink, and paper, while Balbus repeated to them the problem he had prepared for their afternoon's task. - Excerpt from A Tangled Tale, by Lewis Carroll NOTE: Problem 5 is optional.
+They ate on steadily in silence, and, when dinner was over, Hugh set out the usual array of pens, ink, and paper, while Balbus repeated to them the problem he had prepared for their afternoon's task. - Excerpt from A Tangled Tale, by Lewis Carroll NOTE: Problem 5 is optional.

 1.)
-Consider the following oft-expressed viewpoint:
+Consider the following thought:

 "Special relativity holds for frames moving at constant relative velocity, but of course acceleration requires general relativity because the frames are noninertial."
-Nonsense.
-Special relativity is a formalism encompassing all non-gravitational physics!
-It certainly doesn't collapse before simple kinematical acceleration.
-Having said that, acceleration, even just uniform acceleration in one dimension, does have connections to general relativity.
+Wait, what?
+Nonsense!
+Special relativity is a formulation encompassing all nongravitational physics, and it certainly doesn't collapse before simple kinematical accleration.
+On the other hand, acceleration, even just uniform accleration in one dimension, is not without its connections to general relativity.
 We shall explore some of them here.
-For ease of notation, let us set c=1.
-In part (d) we'll put c back in.
+For ease of notation, let us set c = 1.
+In part (d) we'll put c back.
 1a.)
-What exactly do we mean by "uniform acceleration?"
+Let us first ask what we mean by "uniform acceleration."
 After all, a rocket approaching the speed of light c can't change its velocity at a uniform rate forever without exceeding c at some point.
-To answer this, go into the frame moving instantaneously at velocity v with the rocket relative to the "lab."
-By definition, in this frame, the instantaneous rocket velocity v'=0.
-Wait a time dt' later, as measured in this frame.
+Go into the frame moving instantaneously at velocity v, with the rocket relative to the "lab."
+By definition, in this frame, the instantaneous rocket velocity v' is zero.
+Now, wait a time dt' later, as measured in this frame.
 The rocket will now have a velocity dv' in this same frame.
 What we mean by constant acceleration is that $dv'/dt' \equiv a'$ is constant.
-By contrast, the acceleration measured in the fixed lab frame is certainly not constant.
-The question is, how is the lab acceleration a=dv/dt related to the truly constant a'?
-To answer this, let $V = v/\sqrt{1-v^2}$, the magnitude of the (one-dimensional) spatial part of the 4-vector V^{α} associated with the ordinary velocity $\mathbf{v} = v\hat{\mathbf{x}}$, and the same for V' and v'.
+By contrast, the acceleration measured in the fixed lab is certainly not constant!
+The question is, how is the lab acceleration a = dv/dt related to the truly constant a'?
+To answer this, let $V = v/\sqrt{1-v^2}$, the spatial part of the 4-vector V^{α} associated with the ordinary velocity v, and the same for V' and v'.
 Assume, for the moment, that the primed and unprimed frames differ by some arbitrary velocity w.
 The 4-velocity differentials are then given by: $$dV' = (dV - w \, dV^0) / \sqrt{1 - w^2}$$ where $V^0 = 1/\sqrt{1-v^2}$.
 Explain.

 1b.)
-Now, let w = v, and thereby go into the frame in which v' = 0 so that the rocket is instantaneously at rest.
+Now, set w = v.
+We thereby go into the frame in which v' = 0; the rocket is instantaneously at rest.
 Prove that $dv = dv'(1 - v^2)$.
 (Remember, v and v' are the ordinary velocities.)
-From here, prove that $$\frac{dv}{dt} = a'(1 - v^2)^{3/2}.$$ 1c.)
-Show that, starting from rest at t = t' = 0, $$v = \frac{a't}{\sqrt{1 + a'^2t^2}}, \qquad a't = \sinh(a't'),$$ and hence show that (for x = 0 at t = t' = 0):
+From here, prove that $$\frac{dv}{dt} = a'(1-v^2)^{3/2}.$$ 1c.)
+Show that, starting from rest at t = t' = 0, $$v = \frac{a't}{\sqrt{1 + a'^2 t^2}}, \qquad a't = \sinh(a't'),$$ and hence show that (for x = 0 at t = t' = 0):